The Great British Plastics Challenge

 How can I take part in the Great British #PlasticsChallenge?

-We are looking for over 3,000 students across the country to take part this summer, with their school, family, friends or on their own.
+We are looking for over 3,000 students across the country to take part, with their school, family, friends or on their own.
 Yes, anyone can do this but we are especially looking for 11-18 year olds to get involved in the below… will you be taking part?

 See the challenges below — share the challenge YOU hope to complete on Twitter or Instagram using #PlasticsChallenge so that your pledge can be counted and tag us!